lsst-sqre/sqr-009/index.rst

 ============

 The architecture of the SQUASH dashboard is shown in figure 1.
-The QA database is modeled based on the LSST baseline database schema and adapted to this prototype.
-It is implemented using the object-relational mapper (ORM) built in the Django framework.
+The QA-0 DB is modeled based on the current LSST baseline database schema and is adapted to this prototype.
+It is implemented using the object-relational mapper (ORM) built in the Django framework and exposed to the dashboard through a REST API developed in DRF (Django REST Framework).
+This architecture makes it easy to replace the QA-0 DB and Django REST API by WebServ and QAserv queries later (https://confluence.lsstcorp.org/display/DM/Winter+2016+Qserv+and+Webserv+Release)
-The QA analysis code sends data to the dashboard through a ``POST`` request and a ``post_save`` signal from Django is used to automatically update the bokeh sessions (i.e plots and information in the dashboard).

 .. figure:: _static/components.png
    :name: fig-components
    :target: _static/components.png
    :alt: Main components of the SQUASH prototype

    Main components of SQUASH dashboard prototype.